United Airlines takes delivery of second 787 Dreamliner

-(Reuters) - United Airlines (UAL.N) said on Thursday it had taken delivery of its second 787 Dreamliner jet from Boeing (BA.N), following a delay by the aircraft maker, and that another three 787s due to arrive this year could also be delayed.
+Nov 1 (Reuters) - United Airlines said on Thursday it had taken delivery of its second 787 Dreamliner jet from Boeing, following a delay by the aircraft maker, and that another three 787s due to arrive this year could also be delayed.

 United is the first U.S. airline to put into commercial service the new carbon-composite jet, which carries a list price of $206 million to $243.6 million, depending on the model.